Abss0x7tbh/massNS/README.md

 # Exceptions

-- if the domain has a canonical name could cause duplicate results in case of multiple domains using the same canonical name.
-- `awsdns` seems to not allow this.[ working on it ]
+- `awsdns` seems to not allow this.
 - Custom nameserver like the one's employed by twitter (twtrdns.net) ,facebook etc. They might be hosted on services like amazon which would straight up `REFUSE`

-# Non-Exceptions
+# DNS Providers :

-Other DNS providers that allow this are :
+DNS providers that allow this are :

 - `*.ns.cloudflare.com`
 - `*.*.dynect.com/net`